-- Universal API compliance: Binaries in the universal driver package only call APIs and DDIs that are included in UWP-based editions of Windows 10.
+- Universal API compliance ("U"): Binaries in the universal driver package only call APIs and DDIs that are included in UWP-based editions of Windows 10.
 These DDIs are marked as Universal on the corresponding documentation reference pages.
 INF files use only universal INF syntax.

 In the documentation, we use the acronym DCHU to refer to the above principles.
 Below, you'll find guidance on how to make your driver package DCHU-compliant.
 Also check out Universal Driver Scenarios, which describes how the DCHU universal driver sample applies the DCHU design principles.

 - Create a universal INF file for your driver:

 - Use the ApiValidator tool to verify that the APIs your binaries call are valid for a universal driver package.

 If you are using the WDK with Visual Studio, set the Target Platform value in the driver project properties to

 Universal.
-This will automatically pull in the correct libraries, as well as running the Universal INF validation and APIValidator as a part of build.
+This will automatically add the correct libraries, as well as running the Universal INF validation and APIValidator as a part of build.
 To do this: